Molly Marcum '78 Recognized as Oregon Healthcare Lawyer of the Year

-Join Us in Celebration!
-The 2019 SNAA Reunion is taking place on Sunday, June 23 at the Multnomah Athletic Club in Portland, Ore.
-Invitations have been mailed out.
-Please RSVP at the link below:
+The 2019 SNAA Reunion took place on Sunday, June 23 at the Multnomah Athletic Club in Portland, Ore.
+Photos from the event are available here.

 Guided by an Advisory Council, the SNAA strives to increase the connections between alumni, the School of Nursing and each other through printed and electronic updates about the impact of the School of Nursing and its alumni on health and healthcare; mentoring, advising and job postings; social and educational gathering;and much more!
 This site is dedicated to you in hopes you will visit it often to stay informed and engaged.